hanka1/edu_vernier_repo/readme.md

 - Game 2 can be controlled by GDX-FOR, GDX-ACC, GDX-HD and/or GDX-CART device.
 - By the device controller player can shoot to enemies.
 The goal is to get points by hitting or destroying of enemies.

+### How to play *Space ship with/without Vernier device, i.e. accelerator

+- see /test_vernier_2/public/game_3/readme.md

 ### How to play *Game 2* with Vernier device, i.e. accelerator

-- stick the device with acceleration sensors to a plastic plate with a double stick tape
-- switch on the device
-- open the page with game (Game 2), for details see above
+- open cmd line
-- click to *Start a new game*
+- enter path to test_vernier_2 folder
-- in a pop up window choose the device in a pop up window and confirm by *Pair*
-- play and control the game by plate rotation
+-

+/

 ![](./public/images/docs/sensor.png)

 ### Vernier® original examples
 - There are included originals examples from Vernier.
 For more examples see https://github.com/VernierST/godirect-examples

 # Javascript examples for your own application